How to Write Your Next Nonprofit Impact Report

 Reports can be in a printable format, but with the availability and ease of sharing via social media, digital formats are more likely to reach a bigger audience.
 Plus, they allow flexibility in how you present media like photos, video, and audio.

 Your report should seek to achieve a balance between cold, complex data and storytelling that connects with your audience’s emotions.
-Not everyone is reading your report for the same reason: some will want to verify the numbers, some want to feel good about making positive change.
+Not everyone is reading your report for the same reason: some will want to verify the numbers, and some want to feel good about making positive change.
 Either way, a well-constructed report will build trust and reinforce their commitment to your cause.

 But don’t think that nonprofit impact reporting is just about your audience; it’s also super helpful for your organization.
 Regularly reporting on the outcomes of programs is a great way to ensure that your team is on the path to achieving key performance indicators and can help strategize and plan future activities.